iisworks/Graduation-assignment/README.md

 ## Absrtact

-Due to the interesting financial moment we are living, my motivation to write the this thesis has mostly been the behavior of foreign exchange rates o and models that can be used to predict them.
-Thus, in htis assignment I have presented 2 models: the autoregressive integrated moving average (ARIMA) and tensorflow.keras models so they can be used to
+Due to the interesting financial moment we are living, my motivation to write the this work has mostly been the behavior of foreign exchange rates and models that can be used to predict them.
+Thus, in htis assignment I have presented 2 models: the Autoregressive Integrated Moving Average (ARIMA) and tensorflow.keras models so they can be used to

 ## Introduction